Olivier723/GoL/README.md

 ## Possible ameliorations :
  - Make the neighbors array's size change depending on how many neighbors a cell has
  - Make the grid "infinite"
- - Make the window resizable
+ - Make the window resizable and the grid expend with it
+ - Add a zoom/dezoom
  - Add a key that clears the whole grid of any live cell
  - Implement a mode for the console if possible